-Our classroom educational teams provide significant individualized support to students.
-Our classroom educational teams include a licensed teacher, an assistant teacher, and a milieu staff.
-Our classroom ratio is higher than the industry norm, and we have a number of supervisory staff and support staff available to assist student as needed.
-Additionally, each student and his/her family/legal guardian work with a multidisciplinary team that includes the aforementioned teaching and milieu staff, as well as a clinician, psychopharmacologist, and other specialists as needed (e.g., speech and language pathologist, occupational therapist and technology specialists).
+Our classroom educational teams include a licensed teacher, an assistant teacher, and a milieu staff that provide significant individualized support to students.
+Our classroom ratio is higher than the industry norm, and we have a number of supervisory staff and support staff available to assist students as needed.
+Additionally, each student and his/her family/legal guardian work with a multidisciplinary team that includes the aforementioned teaching and milieu staff as well as a clinician, psychopharmacologist, and other specialists as needed (e.g., speech and language pathologist, occupational therapist and technology specialists).
 Working together, the team is able to ensure that the student and his/her family/legal guardian have input into the development and ongoing review of the student’s individualized education plan and clinical and behavioral support plans.
-Educational Coordinators are available to assist the team with developing and implementing instructional modifications and specialized approaches to teaching and learning that may benefit a particular student and/or the student community as a whole.
+Educational coordinators are available to assist the team with developing and implementing instructional modifications and specialized approaches to teaching and learning that may benefit a particular student and/or the student community as a whole.

-In all of our work with students, we draw heavily on the use of evidence-based practices and trauma-informed care, and we have systems in place to assess progress toward academic and behavioral, social, and emotional goals.
+In all of our work with students, we draw heavily on the use of evidence-based practices and trauma-informed care, and we have systems in place to assess progress toward academic, behavioral, social, and emotional goals.

 Each year, the MA Department of Elementary and Secondary Education (DESE) conducts a review of each of our school programs.
 Every year, DESE conducts an annual review; every three years they conduct a more in-depth Mid-Cycle Review; and every six years they conduct a Program Review, which is a very thorough and comprehensive review of our school programs.